Bealby/Bealby/README.md

 Highly driven and motivated, I readily adapt to different situations and thrive on delivery, success and attention to detail.

-I am currently working with Frontend Development projects where I focus website design on the principles and doctrine behind Steve Krug's book "Don't Make Me Think".
+I am currently working with Frontend Development projects.
+I focus my website design on the principles and doctrine behind Steve Krug's book "Don't Make Me Think".

-Clean, validated code is of the up most importance in my work along with the modern approach of 'Mobile First' design.
+Clean, validated code is of the up most importance in my work along with the necessity for a 'Mobile First' approach in modern design.

 ---